HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Abstract

 \section{Abstract}

-High Resolution Range Profiles (HRRP) have become a key area of focus in the domain of Radar Automatic Target Recognition (RATR).
-Despite the success of data-driven neural network-based HRRP recognition, challenges such as insufficient training samples persist in its real-world application.
-This letter introduces HRRPGraphNet, a novel Graph Neural Network (GNN) model designed specifically for HRRP target recognition that leverages new insights to address these challenges.
-A pivotal innovation is the transformation of HRRP data into a graph structure, utilizing a range cell amplitude-based node vector and a range-relative adjacency matrix.
-This graph-based approach facilitates both local feature extraction via one-dimensional convolution layers and global feature extraction through a graph convolution layer, capitalizing on the intrinsic relationships between range cells—a distinct advantage over existing sequence-based methods.
-Experiments on the aircraft electromagnetic simulation dataset and the measured dataset have confirmed HRRPGraphNet's superior accuracy and robustness, particularly in fewer training sample environments, underscoring the potential of graph-driven innovations in HRRP-based RATR.
-Codes are available at: \href{https://github.com/MountainChenCad/HRRPGraphNet}{https://github.com/MountainChenCad/HRRPGraphNet}.
+{High Resolution Range Profiles (HRRPs) have become a key area of focus in the domain of Radar Automatic Target Recognition (RATR).
+Despite the success of deep learning based HRRP recognition, these methods needs a large amount of training samples to generate good performance, which could be a severe challenge under non-cooperative circumstances.
+Currently, deep learning based models treat HRRPs as sequences, which may lead to ignorance of the internal relationship of range cells. {This letter proposes HRRPGraphNet, a novel graph-theoretic approach, whose primary innovation is the use of the graph-theory of HRRP which models the spatial relationships among range cells through a range cell amplitude-based node vector and a range-relative adjacency matrix, enabling efficient extraction of both local and global features in noneuclidean space.} Experiments on the aircraft electromagnetic simulation dataset confirmed HRRPGraphNet's superior accuracy and robustness compared with existing methods, particularly in limited training sample condition. {This underscores the potential of graph-driven innovations in enhancing HRRP-based RATR, offering a significant advancement over sequence-based methods.} Codes are available at: \texttt{https://github.com/MountainChenCad/HRRPGraphNet}.}